 What is Nutmeg?

 Once the algorithm determines the type of investor profile that you possess, it will then build a custom portfolio to suit your needs.
 There is a range of different investment portfolios, including fixed allocation portfolios and responsible portfolios.

 As such, our Nutmeg review found that the investment app allows you to invest in a truly passive nature.
-Not only is this is great for those of you that don’t have the time to research the financial markets, but newbie investors – too.
+Not only is this an option for those that don’t have the time to research the financial markets, but newbie investors – too.
 After all, once you invest money into the Nutmeg app, all investment decisions will be carried out on your behalf.

 There is also the option to include human intervention in your automated portfolio.
 That is to say, the in-house team at Nutmeg will personally keep an eye on your portfolio and ensure it mirrors your personal investment goals.
 This, and the fully automated plan – does come at an average annual cost of 0.75%.
 You can get this cost reduced further, but you will need to invest a surplus of £100,000.

 Outside of its core robo advisor services, our Nutmeg review found that the platform also offers ISAs.
 This includes Stocks and Shares, Lifetime and Junior ISAs, as well as a dedicated Nutmeg pension plan.
 With that said, you are unable to include robo advisor services into an ISA, so you’ll need to weigh up the pros and cons of each.
 Albeit, as long as you do not make withdrawal profits of more than £12,300 in the current financial year, you won’t need to pay any capital gains tax anyway.

 Nutmeg Account Types

 Our Nutmeg review came across several account types – each of which comes with different features, benefits, and pricing structures.